-Gedeon Richter Nyrt headed for the highest level in almost a year after Erste Group Bank AG raised its price estimate for Hungary’s biggest drugmaker, citing the sales potential of two of its core products.
+Gedeon Richter Nyrt jumped to the highest level in almost a year after Erste Group Bank AG raised its price estimate for Hungary’s biggest drugmaker, citing the sales potential of two of its products.

-The shares rose 2.1 percent to 3,905 forint by 3:05 p.m. in Budapest, leading the 0.2 percent advance in the BUX Index.
+The stock rose 3.1 percent to 3,944 forint by the close in Budapest, leading the 0.8 percent advance in the BUX Index.
 (BUX) Richter surged 13 percent in the third quarter, compared with a drop of 1.9 percent for the benchmark.
 Erste increased its price estimate on the shares by about six percent to 4,780 forint and said the indication range extension of its Esmya product in addition to potential regulatory approval for its Cariprazine drug bode well for sales.

 “Richter’s fundamentally sound story is further augmented by its research and development foray,” Vladimira Urbankova, a Vienna-based analyst at Erste, wrote in a report dated today, maintaining the bank’s buy rating on the shares.
 Approval from the U.S. Food and Drug Administration for Cariprazine, an antipsychotic, will open “up a new chapter in the company’s history,” according to the note.